lwgray/python_excerises/README.md

 Let's Practice Using Pandas
 ---------------------------

-Hotel X wants to know how customers feel about their stay at the hotel

 Objective
 -------------
+Hotel X wants to know how customers feel about their stay at the hotel

-Use the comments in the hotel reviews file (attached json file) to do a simple sentiment analysis
+Use the comments in the hotel reviews file (data.json file) to do a simple sentiment analysis

 Instructions
 ------------